 For those people who are good candidates, LASIK can be truly life-changing.
 But with every surgery, particularly one that is elective, you really need to think about it, find out if you qualify for LASIK, and decide if it is right for you.
 No surgery is 100 percent perfect—LASIK is really close with a higher than 96 percent patient satisfaction rate—but there is some risk, and other considerations, such as these:

 Your eyes will continue to change as you age and so will your vision

 Meaning you may still need glasses at some point in the future.
 So going into the LASIK procedure thinking it is a permanent, one-time fix, simply isn’t realistic.

 LASIK is really good—spectacular for most—but it isn’t magic

 As with any surgery, there is a recovery process.
-Most people see better immediately after LASIK, but, particularly in the first few weeks, people can experience dry eye, glare and halos.
+Most people see better immediately after LASIK, but, particularly in the first few weeks, people can experience dry eyes, glare, and halos.
 These typically resolve as part of the healing process, but some people may need additional treatment.

 Not everyone is a good candidate for LASIK

 Understanding the limits of LASIK will help you make an informed decision about your vision correction choices.
 Bottom line?
-If you are curious about LASIK, finding and talking candidly with a highly-qualified surgeon is the best way to find out if LASIK is right for you and your vision.
+If you are curious about LASIK, finding and talking candidly with a highly qualified surgeon is the best way to find out if you qualify for LASIK and if it is right for you and your vision.
 A few good resources to find top-notch refractive surgeons in your area include All About Vision.